MAD-I-T/magento-actions/README.md

 ## unit testing
 See code sample [here](https://github.com/seyuf/m2-dev-github-actions/blob/49c3d996d65f93fe438c5a245e4dd798e4c7d422/.github/workflows/main.yml#L64)
-For magento 2.4.x
+For magento 2.4.x  (**remove elasticsearch 1 when building with 2.3.X**)
 ```
 - name: 'This step will execute all the unit tests available'
-  uses: MAD-I-T/magento-actions@v3.8
+  uses: MAD-I-T/magento-actions@v3.9
   env:
     COMPOSER_AUTH: ${{secrets.COMPOSER_AUTH}}
   with:
-    php: '7.4'
     process: 'unit-test'
     elasticsearch: 1
 ```

-For magento 2.3 or lower
+For magento 2.3 or lower if issues with the preceding sample
 ```
 - name: 'This step will execute all the unit tests available'
   uses: MAD-I-T/magento-actions@v2.0